,

 Did you know that you may be eligible for tax-free childcare as a small business owner?

 While some government childcare schemes aren’t available to the self-employed, you may still be able to claim tax-free childcare.
-We spoke to HMRC to find out what childcare support is available to self-employed parents – keep reading to find out what help you can claim.
+We researched in-depth guides from HMRC to find out what childcare support is available to self-employed parents – keep reading to find out what help you can claim.

 What childcare support is available for the self-employed?